renierr/wcag_checker/README.md

 ### Actions

-You can use special actions in your config file (such as for URLs or test flows) by prefixing them with `@`.
+You can use special actions in your config file (such as for inputs or test flows) by prefixing them with `@`.
 These actions control the tool's behavior during testing and navigation.

 The actions are executed in the order they appear in the file.